 For those of you wondering where in the world Jay-Z was during the Kanyegate furor, the answer is England.

-Which would explain why he was about the only person in the world who hasn't yet weighed in on Kanye West's Taylor Swift -belittling VMA hissy fit on our shores.
-That is, until a BBC Radio 1 DJ got hold of Hova today.
+Which would explain why he was about the only person in the world who hasn't yet weighed in on Kanye West's Taylor Swift-belittling VMA hissy fit on our shores.
+That is, until a BBC Radio 1 DJ got ahold of Hova today.

 "It's an awards show," Jay-Z said, dismissing the hullabaloo around his "Run This Town" collaborator (and de facto "little brother")'s spotlight hijacking.